akfrnswrth/AIA-Control-Board/README.md

  * ATmega168 microcontroller
  * A 16-character M66004FP-based vacuum-fluorescent display connected to the
    microcontroller's SPI bus and PB1 as chip select
- * (Optional) an LED attached to PB6 to indicate EEPROM writes
  * Momentary buttons connecting PC0-PC6 to ground
+ * (Optional) An LED attached to PB6 to indicate EEPROM writes
+ * (Optional) A TSOP4838 or similar IR receiver on PB0
+    * A Sony TV-compatible remote control to use the IR functionality

 ###Software
  * AVR toolchain (avr-gcc, avr-binutils, avrdude)